The Hidden Advantage of Studying in New Zealand: ROI, Work Rights and PR Reality in 2026

 3. What salary threshold is required for PR in 2026?

 Salary thresholds vary by occupation and visa type.
 In most cases, you must meet or exceed the median wage benchmark defined by Immigration New Zealand for skilled employment.
-Certain Green List occupations may have specific criteria.
+As of April 2024, the median wage benchmark is approximately NZD 68,000 annually.
+Healthcare and IT roles often exceed this threshold within 12–18 months.

 4. Can international students bring their spouse and children?